schen1111/devwks-2100/devwks-2100.md

 #### Task 8: Understand Device Admin State Change
 1. Device onboarded in Crosswork can be in few admin states: Up, Down, or Unmanaged
 2. Some device setting might not able to be changed unless the admin state is in Down or Unmanaged state
-3. You can define which devices are included in the admin state change by adding them or removing them in the ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml)).
+3. You can define which devices are included in the admin state change by adding or removing them in the ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml)).
 Devices section was converted from CSV to YAML.
-See Task 3 on how to convert CSV to YAML.
+See Task 4 on how to convert CSV to YAML.
 4. Inspect the Ansible tasks for **admin down**: ```ansible_project/roles/change_device_admin_state_down/tasks/main.yml```([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/roles/change_device_admin_state_down/tasks/main.yml))
 	* Task```invoke nodes query API to obtain device UUID for devices that are onboarded to CW``` will make an API call to obtain devices info which includes the UUID for each device.
 5. Task```create API payloads for device admin down state```will generate device admin down state API payload from the variable ```getDeviceUUIDOutput``` using the Jinja2 template